github-education-resources/graduation/README.md

 Consider that all the information that you add to this repository will be publicly available.

 - If you don't feel comfortable with displaying your full name, you can include a short name or nickname instead.
-- If you don't want to add a profile picture to the yearbook, you can use your university crest, or [build an octocat](https://myoctocat.com/build-your-octocat/) and use it as an avatar instead.
+- If you don't want to add a profile picture to the yearbook, you can use your university crest, or [build an octocat](https://myoctocat.com/build-your-octocat/) and use it as your avatar instead.

 # Tiers 🏆

 Tiers reward the effort graduates make for this celebration.
-By adding yourself to the Yearbook and writing a post on DEV, you will get access to extra benefits.
-Make sure you submit your pull request before midnight Friday, May 22nd PDT.
+By adding yourself to the yearbook and writing a post on DEV, you will get access to extra benefits.
+Make sure you submit your pull request before midnight Monday, May 25th PDT.

 - **Tier 1** ✉: Add yourself to the Yearbook by submitting a pull request to this repository and filling the swag shipping form.